 - Optionally invoke the plot tool by clicking the icon:

-- Optionally download the data as a CSV table by clicking the disk icon:
+- Optionally download the data as a CSV table by clicking the disk icon: Data Retrieval article.
+Retrieving EDB data is described in more detail in the

 You must have a MyST account and be logged in to query the Engineering database.